-You have failed as a gentleman even if you walk, act, and look, but do not speak like a gentleman.
-Here is how to speak like a perfect gentleman and gain people’s trust and admiration.
+You have failed as a gentleman even if you walk, act, and look, but do not speak like one.
+It’s your duty to learn how to speak like a perfect gentleman.

 It’s possible you can fake being one, having all the qualities identifiable in a gentleman, but what’s going to blow your cover is the inability to speak like one in a conversation.